How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating the percentage value of a given number (premium amount).

 Calculator usage: Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the premium percentage as X (0.3) and the property value as Y (400000).
+Enter 0.3 [X] and $400000 [Y].
 The calculator will calculate 0.3% of $400000.

 Explanation using a formula: